- Why is my dog disobedient?

 Why dogs are disobedient

-It is very common for a breakdown in trained behaviours to occur at exactly the time the dog is reaching maturity
+It is very common for a breakdown in trained behaviors to occur at exactly the time the dog is reaching maturity

 When training breaks down at this age, towards the end of the first year, there are several key factors involved.